amitadate/EECS-371-KRR/README.md

 # Overview

 Steps :
-Load the attached fact and the rules file int he KB.
+Load the attached fact and the rules file into he KB.

 Run the queries from the below